AllahRakha1234/AllahRakha1234/README.md

 ### 🚀 Projects

 - 🧩 [**Chroma – Chrome Extension for Color Blind People**](https://github.com/Chroma-Extension-For-ColorBlind-People/Chroma)
   A Chrome extension designed to enhance web accessibility for color-blind users.
 It includes grayscale filters, link and text color modifications, customizable palettes, and backend support using Node.js and MongoDB.
+It also stores the user data for better user experience.

 - 👁️ [**AR Face Studio – Walee Internship Project**](https://github.com/AllahRakha1234/ARFaceStudio-Website-Walee)
   An interactive platform that allows users to capture or upload images and apply AR-based magic face filters using MediaPipe, Dlib, and OpenCV.
 Developed as part of a research internship at Walee.